 To open a business bank account for your LLC, you must provide your LLC formation documents, EIN, and identification documents.

-Research different banks and their account options to find the one best suits your business.
+Research different banks and their account options to find the one that best suits your business.

 Once you have chosen a bank, schedule an appointment or visit their website to begin the account opening process.